-Dickinson’s trusts & estates attorneys handle matters in estate planning and probate, trusts, and related areas of taxation.
-We use a broad variety of techniques and strategies to accomplish our clients’ goals, which include protecting assets from creditors, minimizing gift and estate taxes, and motivating beneficiaries to be functional and productive citizens of their communities.
-Depending on each client’s needs, we can assist with just one issue or address the complex needs of a multi-million dollar estate with multiple business interests.
+Dickinson's trusts & estates attorneys use a broad variety of techniques and strategies to accomplish our clients goals, which include protecting assets from creditors, minimizing gift and estate taxes, and motivating beneficiaries to be functional and productive citizens of their communities.
+Depending on each client's needs, we can assist with just one issue or address the complex needs of a multi-million dollar estate with multiple business interests.

 Owners of private and closely held companies have unique estate planning requirements.
 We counsel owners of these businesses on alternatives for transferring ownership and control to the next generation, and in solving liquidity concerns associated with estate taxes.